 What is Hazard Insurance?

 Hazard insurance is not a separate type of coverage from a homeowner’s insurance policy.
-Rather, it is synonymous with a homeowner’s policy, and it will provide protection for the structure of your home.
-There is a misconception that hazard insurance is something different than a personal homeowner’s policy.
-When, in fact, the word ‘hazard’ is becoming quite prevalent because of the financing industry.
-Many banks and institutions providing mortgages to home buyers are using the word ‘hazard’ insurance, when, as stated before, simply means a personal homeowner’s policy that protects your against specific hazards.
+Rather, it usually refers to a certain type of coverage included within a homeowner’s policy that provides protection for the structure of your home.
+While the phrase ‘hazard insurance’ is becoming quite prevalent (due in part to usage in the lending industry), typically it simply means a personal homeowner’s policy that protects your home against specific hazards.

 - Fire damage

 - Hail damage